hermeznetwork/docs/docs/developers/coordinator.md

 ./dist/heznode run --mode coord --cfg cmd/heznode/cfg.testnet.coord.toml
 ```
 The node will start synchronizing with the Hermez Network in testnet.
 This may take a while.

+9. Launch new Price Updater service and connect it to the newly launched Hermez node
+Follow [instructions](../developers/price-updater.md) to set up the Price Updater service.

 ### Bidding Process
 Once the node is synchronized, you can start bidding for the right to forge a batch.